-SLASHING/STABBING
+POWER-SLASHING/STABBING

-Some moments call for slashing, some for stabbing.
-Slashing produces dramatic results, while stabbing can sometimes be a better option, when for example, heavy clothing is present.
+Some moments call for deep-cut power-slashing, some for stabbing.
+Deep-cut power-slashing can produce dramatic results, while stabbing can sometimes be a better option, when for example, heavy clothing is present.
 Each is legitimate and has their proper applications.
 The Beckwith Covert's modified tanto blade design is ideal for both.
 Seek professional training to learn more and understand better.